ecellvit/FuturePreneurs-22/README.md

 Place your rounds below this.

-## Dashboard
+## Team Creation and Joining Phase

-Here the user can either choose to create a team as shown below.
+Here the user can either choose to create a team as shown below:
 ![demo6](https://user-images.githubusercontent.com/92802904/197411959-549c0bda-ea66-4f8b-ac8b-6863766ec0b4.gif)

-Once a team is created by the user,he/she has the full control of the team(accept/decline user join requests, remove existing members, delete the team, invite users by sending them invite link)
+- Once a team is created by the user,he/she has the full control of the team(accept/decline user join requests, remove existing members, delete the team, invite users by sending them invite link)
 ![demo8](https://user-images.githubusercontent.com/92802904/197414220-bf0b803c-4678-4945-852d-fdfd946d3896.gif)

-Here the user is joining a team through an invite link shared by the leader of the team.
+- Here the user is joining a team through an invite link shared by the leader of the team.
 ![demo9](https://user-images.githubusercontent.com/92802904/197414237-2f9d5777-c59a-4486-8702-91bb5d0811fa.gif)

-OR
+### OR
 <br/>
-The user can join an existing team by send a joining request to the respective team leader by searching the desired team.On approval by the team leader,the user will automatically join the team.The leader can also choose to decline the request.Each user can send only 4 requests at a given time,if they wish to send requests to different teams,they can easily delete their previously sent requests.
+The user can join an existing team by sending a joining request to the respective team leader by searching the desired team.

+- On approval by the team leader,the user will automatically join the team.
+- The leader can also choose to decline the request.
+- Each user can send only 4 requests at a given time,
+  - If they wish to send requests to more that 4 teams,they can easily delete their previously sent requests and then send in new requests.

 ![demo7](https://user-images.githubusercontent.com/92802904/197413865-c227fc4b-1c95-4f6c-9248-f584eb88d3fe.gif)

 ## Round 0

-Round 0 Or Qualifying Round is a round to split top teams.
-It is a quiz based round where team leader (if logged in) can answer the questions based on his team behalf.
+Round 0 Or Qualifying Round was a round to filter out top teams.
+It was a quiz based round where team leader could answer the questions based on his team's behalf.
 ![gif5](https://user-images.githubusercontent.com/66114276/197701388-12825d29-5a6d-42c5-8c7d-4b65dc4fc5d0.gif)

-# Quiz Round Features
+### Quiz Round Features

 - [![Timer Enabled](https://img.shields.io/badge/Timer-Enabled-yellow.svg)]()
 - [![Auto Submit](https://img.shields.io/badge/Auto-Submit-dark.svg)]()